Labour Has Demanded An Explanation For Why Ministers Apparently Ignored Fire Safety Warnings

 After further correspondence, Williams eventually replied: "I have neither seen nor heard anything that would suggest that consideration of these specific potential changes is urgent and I am not willing to disrupt the work of this department by asking that these matters are brought forward."

-A year later, Panorama reported, the APPG wrote to James Wharton, who was also a minister at the department, to warn about the flammability of cladding, explaining: "Today's buildings have a much higher content of readily available combustible material.
+A year later, Panorama reported, the APPG wrote to James Wharton, who was also a minister at the department, to warn about the flammability of cladding, saying: "Today's buildings have a much higher content of readily available combustible material.
 Examples are timber and polystyrene mixes in structure, cladding and insulation.

 "This fire hazard results in many fires because adequate recommendations to developers simply do not exist.
 There is little or no requirement to mitigate external fire spread."

-According to Panorama in 2016, the APPG wrote to yet another minister, Gavin Barwell, to which he first replied that he would make a statement "in due course" about his department's analysis of the regulation, then earlier this year to "acknowledge that producing a statement on building regulations has taken longer than I had envisaged."
+In 2016, according to Panorama, the APPG wrote to yet another minister, Gavin Barwell.
+He replied first that he would make a statement "in due course" about his department's analysis of the regulation, then earlier this year replied again to "acknowledge that producing a statement on building regulations has taken longer than I had envisaged".

 In his letter to the secretary of state, which was sent on Tuesday, John Healey asked: